-Bus Rapid Transit (BRT) and Regional Transit Planning

-BRT is bus service with minimal stops, enhanced by technology such as signal prioritization and express ticketing options at accessible bus stations/stops with entry-level boarding platforms.
+Bus Rapid Transit (BRT): BRT is bus service with minimal stops, enhanced by technology such as signal prioritization and express ticketing options at accessible bus stations/stops with entry-level boarding platforms.
 The Rapid (the Grand Rapids-area transit agency) is in its fifth year of operations of their Silver Line, Michigan's first BRT line, which connects Grand Rapids, Kentwood and Wyoming, mainly servicing the Division Avenue corridor with 33 stations along 9.6 miles.
-Their second BRT line - the Laker Line, designed to enhance the connection between Grand Valley State University's Allendale campus and downtown Grand Rapids - is slated to move into construction in late 2018.
+In mid-2020 The Rapid, in partnership with Grand Valley State University (GVSU), launched their second BRT line, the Laker Line, for improved service between the GVSU campus in Allendale and their downtown Grand Rapids campus.